 When it comes to connecting most systems together, the industry is focused on “having a connector to this or that” while the real hard part is how to connect to that particular implementation of that system.

 As the technologies evolved over the years the pillars (or silos) of teams evolved.
 So providing an integration solution to connect multiple systems together is more of a project management (herding cats) nightmare than a connector nightmare.
-Let’s take a typical mid-sized company that wants to connect their cloud based applications (CRM, HR, etc.) to their on-premises applications (SAP, Oracle Finance, Dynamics, Databases, etc.).
-Pretty simple task as we have all the connector options and worse case we can always fall back on a web-serviced based JSON/XML connector and database connectors.
+Let’s take a typical mid-sized company that wants to connect its cloud-based applications (CRM, HR, etc.) to its on-premises applications (SAP, Oracle Finance, Dynamics, Databases, etc.).
+Pretty simple task as we have all the connector options and worst case we can always fall back on a web-serviced based JSON/XML connector and database connectors.
 The problem of “do we have a connector to each system” is solved within minutes.

 The real problem and the time killer is how to connect and to whom we will give access.
 If we consider the layers of technology involved (taking OSI model as a method of stepping through access):

 - Physical Layer – how is the server connected and what speed limits could this be restricted by (is the server connected?).

 - Data Link Layer – what level of QoS do we have, are there any restrictions, which VLAN are we on and what does that VLAN have/not have access to?

 - Network Layer – can we perform a network test to each system we need to connect?

 - Transport Layer – can we retain a connection and what is the performance of that connection?

 - Session Layer – what are the authentication mechanisms for each system?
 Can we authenticate?